20hertz/TimeBurn/README.md

 - The project is entirely built with SwiftUI.
 - There is a clear separation between persistent configuration (managed by TimerManager and IntervalTimer) and ephemeral state (managed by TimerEngine).
+- The WatchConnectivityProvider uses a class hierarchy to separate platform-specific code from common functionality.
 - Shared utility functions and extensions (e.g., formatting functions and configuration text generation) are centralized in a Utilities file.
 - The code follows consistent naming conventions and uses descriptive commit messages for clarity.
 - Previews are provided for rapid UI iteration.